arushgupta2007/jewelify-project/README.md

 ```

 The database we will be using is [MariaDB](https://mariadb.org/).
 The docker image for MariaDB is hosted [here](https://hub.docker.com/_/mariadb). \
-The environment variable `MYSQL_ROOT_PASSWORD` is resposible to set the root user's password (for the database).
-Using the volume, data is stored on the host machine, so even if you kill the docker conatiner, the data is not lost.
+The environment variable `MYSQL_ROOT_PASSWORD` is responsible to set the root user's password (for the database).
+Using the volume, data is stored on the host machine, so even if you kill the docker container, the data is not lost.
 The next time you start the docker container, you start of where you left! \
 The reason MariaDB is used, is MySQL does not play nicely with docker.
 Also, MariaDB aims to compatible with MySQL, so you would not have any issues if you are familiar with MySQL.

-#### Woker and server
+#### Worker and server

-The worker's and server's conatiners are both built from `frontend/Dockerfile`.
+The worker's and server's containers are both built from `frontend/Dockerfile`.
 Take a look at this file:

 ```yaml
 FROM node:14